Module 11: Move-In & Move-Out Inspections – LandlordPass

 ✓ Specific"Bedroom 2 closet: sliding doors on track, both slide freely.
 Shelf bracket right side shows minor wall pull — pre-existing."

 Watch for: Burnt out bulbs, missing/dead smoke detector batteries, cracked outlet covers, broken thermostat casing, closet doors off track, pet odours, clogged vents, missing appliance manuals, leftover garbage.
+BC Building Code requires smoke alarms where people sleep — test and document every one.
+(RTB Policy Guideline 1)

 Photo Standards — Zoom Out Then Zoom In